LAWN MOWER SAFETY

 Each year, more than 74,000 small children, adolescents and adults are injured by rotary, hand and riding power mowers due to improper handling.
 Kinetic energy (motion) imparted by a standard rotary blade is comparable to the energy generated by dropping a 21-pound weight from a height of 100 feet or is equal to three times the muzzle energy of a .357 Magnum pistol.
 Blade speed can eject a piece of wire or an object at speeds up to 100 miles per hour.
+Here are essential lawn mower safety facts:

 - Adults 25-64 years of age